MangaD/event-driven-cpp/README.md

 The project is cross-platform, supports multiple compilers and build types, and uses CMake (with CMake Presets) to simplify configuration and build management.

+*Disclaimer: This project was built collaboratively with AI, step by step.
+Its primary purpose is to serve as an educational tool for studying and understanding event-driven programming in C++.*

 ---

 ## Project Structure